GEUSjesper/geoprior1d/README.md

 # GeoPrior1D

 ## **1. Introduction**
-Prior generator developed for the INTEGRATE project
+Prior generator developed for the INTEGRATE project.
+For full application manual see: *Manual for GeoPrior1D.pdf*

 GeoPrior1D is an open-source tool for generating ensembles of one-dimensional (1D) geological and geophysical models that explicitly represent prior models for probabilistic inversion.
 Instead of relying on analytical prior expressions, GeoPrior1D defines priors through a probabilistic generator that produces random 1D realizations consistent with user-specified geological rules.
 These rules capture conceptual understanding of subsurface architecture — such as geological successions, layer thickness distributions, lithology–resistivity relationships, and groundwater levels corresponding to different geological settings.
 The resulting ensemble forms a statistically defined prior model that can be directly used in probabilistic inversion or uncertainty analysis.
 GeoPrior1D includes a graphical interface for configuration and visualization.
 It outputs reproducible HDF5 files and is implemented in MATLAB and Python under the MIT license.
 Together, these elements provide a transparent and flexible framework for linking geological knowledge with quantitative geophysical modeling.